Five Reasons Not to Buy a Cushion Cut Diamond

 As if That Weren’t Enough to Confuse You…

 Let’s talk about ratios.
 Yep.
 That math class might finally come in handy.
 In this case, we’re talking length-to-width.
 And basically this is the difference between a square and a rectangle.
 Squarish cushions cut diamonds are pretty common, though it’s more rare to find a perfect 1:1 ratio.
-Elongated cushions can be absolutely stunning, but also nearly impossible to find.
+Elongated cushion cut diamonds can be absolutely stunning, but also nearly impossible to find.
 It’s definitely something to check for when shopping around, and videos or photos are essential to confirming what ratio suits you best.

 Dusting off Grandma’s Jewels

-We get it, cushion cuts are kind of romantic.
+We get it, cushion cut engagement rings are kind of romantic.
 And they’ve been around for hundreds of years, so the prospect of finding an antique one seems pretty good.
 But just like your perfect partner, a good antique cushion cut can be hard to find.
 See, older cushion cuts don’t subscribe to modern ideals.
 You’ll often find them in lower color grades (and honestly, cushions are a major offender when it comes to retaining color and we don’t recommend anything below a G or H), and with a lot less symmetrical faceting, which means the light return might be meh.
 Also, they could even look like they have a giant black hole smack dab in the middle.
 Which is really just a large culet, something antique cushions are kind of known for.
 And no one wants that.

 Knowing all of the above, our last reason for not insisting on a cushion cut diamond is that sometimes modern conveniences just fail us.
 Despite the cushion’s endless variables and modifications, you’ll find them bucketed online as, simply, “cushion.”
 Not helpful.
 That means you get the pleasure of digging through each and every grading report yourself, checking for cut specifications and ratios and real-time images to make sure there are no surprises except the proposal itself.